giorgio40/giorgio40/README.md

-- 🔭 I’m currently working on an application for the Boys and Girls Club that might be going Nationwide.
-- 🌱 I’m currently learning real work environment.
-For Real!
 - 👯 I’m looking to collaborate on anything.
 - 🤔 I’m looking for help with any advice you can give me.
 - 💬 Ask me about React, Javascript, HTML, CSS, python, Java